awsdocs/amazon-efs-user-guide/doc_source/using-iam-to-enforce-encryption-at-rest.md

-# Using IAM to Enforce Creating Encrypted File Systems<a name="using-iam-to-enforce-encryption-at-rest"></a>
+# Using IAM to enforce creating encrypted file systems<a name="using-iam-to-enforce-encryption-at-rest"></a>

 You can create an AWS Identity and Access Management \(IAM\) identity\-based policy to control whether users can create Amazon EFS file systems that are encrypted at rest\.
 The Boolean condition key `elasticfilesystem:Encrypted` specifies the type of file system, encrypted or unencrypted, that the policy applies to\.
 You use the condition key with the `elasticfilesystem:CreateFileSystem` action and the policy effect, allow or deny, to create a policy for creating encrypted or unencrypted file systems\.